GraphMix: Improved Training of GNNs for Semi-Supervised Learning: GraphMix

-One of the major limitations of current GNNs, which prohibits their application to real-world large datasets, is their memory complexity.
+\textbf{Memory and Computational Requirements:} One of the major limitations of current GNNs, which prohibits their application to real-world large datasets, is their memory complexity.
 For example, the fastest implementation of GCN, which stores the entire adjacency matrix $\mathcal{A}$ in the memory, has the memory complexity $O(|\mathcal{V}|^2)$.
 Implementations with lower memory requirements are possible but they incur higher latency cost due to repeatedly loading parts of adjacency matrix in the memory.
 Due to these reasons, methods which have additional memory requirement in comparison to the baseline GNNs, are less appealing in practice.
-In \graphmix, since the parameters of the FCN and GNN are shared, there is no additional memory requirement in comparison to the baseline GNNs.
-Furthermore, \graphmix does not add any \textit{significant computation cost} over the underlying GNN, because the underlying GNN is trained in the standard way and the FCN training requires trivial additional computation cost for computing the predicted-targets (Section \ref{sec::predict}) and the interpolation function ( $\text{Mix}_{\lambda}(\mathbf{a},\mathbf{b})$ in Section \ref{subsec:mm}).
+In \graphmixns, since the parameters of the FCN and GNN are shared, there is no additional memory requirement.
+Furthermore, \graphmix does not add any \textit{significant computation cost} over the underlying GNN, because the underlying GNN is trained in the standard way and the FCN training requires trivial additional computation cost for computing the predicted-targets (Appendix \ref{sec::predict}) and the interpolation function ( $\text{Mix}_{\lambda}(\mathbf{a},\mathbf{b})$ in Section \ref{subsec:mm}).